Squarespace vs ShowIt vs Wix vs WordPress: Choosing the Right Website Platform for Your Service Business

 • You have technical skills or developer budget

-• You need custom functionality Squarespace can't provide
+• You need custom functionality that Squarespace can't provide

 • You're comfortable troubleshooting technical issues